jakobmattsson/bucketful/README.md

   console.log(conf); // { key: 'ABCD', secret: 'XYZW', bucket: 'something.something.dark.com', source: 'my/path' }
 ```

-Ìt also accepts and object with overrides for the arguments.
-This can be though of as the strongest of all resolutons mechanisms:
+It also accepts an object with overrides for the arguments.
+This can be thought of as the strongest of all resolutons mechanisms:

 ``` js
   var bucketful = require('bucketful');